wp-plugins/register-ip-multisite/readme.txt

 Sorry about that, but that's what happens when you add in more columns.

-= What's the difference between MultiSite and SingleSite installs? = On multisite only the super admins who have access to Super Admin -> Users can see the IPs on the user list.
+= What's the difference between MultiSite and SingleSite installs? = On multisite only the Network admins who have access to Network Admin -> Users can see the IPs on the user list.

 This is due to issues with how WordPress handles the filters and some lingering inconsistancy between MultiSite and regular WordPress.
 I had to duplicate code and put in an 'if MultiSite...' feature, which works, but if you're a regular Admin, you can ONLY see the user IP on the profile page.

-Now, when they fix core, I expect this plugin to BREAK, but it'll be an easy enough fix, and then I'll be able to have it work for BOTH Users -> Users and Super Admin -> Users.
+Now, when they fix core, I expect this plugin to BREAK, but it'll be an easy enough fix, and then I'll be able to have it work for BOTH Users -> Users and Network Admin -> Users.

 See http://core.trac.wordpress.org/ticket/14562 for tech details.

 == Screenshots ==
 1. Single Site (regular users menu)
-2. Multisite (Super Admin -> Users menu)
+2. Multisite (Network Admin -> Users menu)

 == Changelog ==